-Out of the gate, it’s incredibly important to make this distinction: Modular homes and manufactured homes are not the same thing, at least as the VA home loan program is concerned.
+Out of the gate, it’s incredibly important to make this distinction: Modular homes and manufactured homes are not the same thing, at least as far as the VA home loan program is concerned.

 Manufactured homes are mobile homes, which typically come in single-wide and double-wide form.
 Modular homes are built in sections in a factory and transported to the site.
 Local contractors typically assemble the pieces, and the finished home is then inspected by local housing officials to ensure it meets codes and standards.